Ellis–Van Creveld syndrome: Genetics

 Ellis–Van Creveld syndrome often is the result of founder effects in isolated human populations, such as the Amish and some small island inhabitants.
 Although relatively rare, this disorder does occur with higher incidence within founder-effect populations due to lack of genetic variability.
 Observation of the inheritance pattern has illustrated that the disease is autosomal recessive, meaning that both parents have to carry the gene in order for an individual to be affected by the disorder.

-Ellis–Van Creveld syndrome is caused by a mutation in the EVC gene, as well as by a mutation in a nonhomologous gene, EVC2, located close to the EVC gene in a head-to-head configuration.
+Ellis–Van Creveld syndrome is caused by a mutation in the EVC gene, as well as by a mutation in a nonhomologous gene, Limbin, located close to the EVC gene in a head-to-head configuration.
 The gene was identified by positional cloning.
 The EVC gene maps to the chromosome 4 short arm (4p16).
 The function of a healthy EVC gene is not well understood at this time.